22nd May 2022, Mount Nyiragongo

 One year ago today, Mount Nyiragongo, a volcano located in the southern sector of Virunga National Park, erupted for the first time in nearly two decades.
 The resulting lava flow left a trail of destruction and catastrophic consequences for the people of Goma, a city of nearly 2 million inhabitants, many of whom live in extreme poverty under the shadow of years of conflict and instability.

 In the immediate aftermath of the eruption, Virunga National Park mobilised its network and resources to provide life-saving assistance to as many people as possible.
-Working closely with partners, including La Lucha, Goma Actif and the Uhuru Knowledge Center, we supported the distribution of food and other essentials to some of the most vulnerable, reaching over 1,000 people in desperate need.
+Working closely with partners, including La Lucha, Goma Actif, and the Uhuru Knowledge Center, we supported the distribution of food and other essentials to some of the most vulnerable, reaching over 1,000 people in desperate need.

-Virunga National Park, along with other local actors, is working hard to improve the livelihoods of the people of eastern Congo, one of the most unstable and vulnerable regions in the world, through the Virunga Alliance and the development and sustainable use of the Park’s vast natural resources.
-But there are many people that remain in immediate and dire need.
-The same sense of urgency and outpouring of empathy that followed the eruption one year ago must be brought to bear to provide them with safe, secure accommodation and to help them rebuild their lives.
-They must not be forgotten.
+Virunga National Park, together with other local stakeholders, is working hard to improve the livelihoods of people in eastern Congo – one of the world’s most unstable and vulnerable regions – through the Virunga Alliance and the sustainable development and use of the Park’s vast natural resources.